archaephyrryx/apcs-project/readme.txt

 OR
 retrieve Artist from Song where Genre = Pop ;

+(Note that there is a space between the last word and the semicolon.)

-See Interface.java or queries.txt for more sammple queries.
+See Interface.java or queries.txt for more sample queries.

 **Breakdown by Keyword**
 There are three choices for returnType:

-"all": returns the full row for an entry satisfying a given condition "count": returns the number of entries satisfying a given condition
+"all": returns the full row of information for an entry satisfying a given condition "count": returns the number of entries satisfying a given condition
 <columnTitle> (ex.
 "Author"): returns all rows under the specified columnTitle satisfying a given condition.
 If it has multiple words, it must be contained in double quotes.

 <database>: the name of the database.
-Ones included are Book and Song.
+Included databases are Book and Song.

-<columnTitle>: the name of the column involving the condition the user wants to search for.
+<columnTitle>: the name of the column involved in the condition the user wants to search for.
 If it has multiple words, it must be contained in double quotes.

 <operator>: for Strings, = or !=
             for Nums, =, !=, <, >, <=, or >=

 <searchObj> (ex.
 1960 or "The Beatles"): the String or number the user wants to search for.
 If it has multiple words, it must be contained in double quotes.

 ; is the standard format for ending queries.

-**Limits on the Query Language**
+**Limits of the Query Language**
-Currently, the query language allows the user to return all, count, or exactly one column title to return, and exactly one condition.
-This language can be expanded in the future to allow the return of multiple column titles and the specificiation of multiple conditions: for example: retrieve Title,Artist from Song where Time > 4 && Genre = Rock
+Currently, the query language can return all, count, or exactly one column title, with the user having specified at most one condition.
+This language can be expanded in the future to make it possible to return multiple column titles and to allow specification of multiple conditions.
+For example, a future query might look like: retrieve Title,Artist from Song where Time > 4 && Genre = Rock

+Note that Time in the Song database is currently written as something like "3.21".
+This is a bit misleading, as this refers to 3 minutes 21 seconds, not 3.21 minutes.

 **Java Files**